jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-19.md

 <sup>15</sup> When the morning arose, the agents hastened Lot, saying:

 {{< l a="Enki-Agents" >}}
-Arise, take your wife, and your 2 daughters which are here; lest thou be consumed in the iniquity of the city.
+Arise, take your wife, and your 2 daughters which are here; lest you be consumed in the iniquity of the city.
 {{< /l >}}